MartinRovang/nnUNet_MedSeg/README.md

 # Interactions

-The `Output_nnUNet_train`, which houses the trained model, easily connects with the predict folder, allowing it to be applied to new images.
+After training, the `results_nnUNet` content is transferred to the `Output_nnUNet_train` folder.
+This step grants users the ability to conveniently copy the results to their local desktop.
-Within the training folder, the output is streamlined to retain only the most pertinent result files, ensuring that users have easy access to the most relevant information.
+The `Output_nnUNet_train`, containing the trained model, integrates seamlessly with the predict folder, enabling its application on new images.
+Essential files from `Output_nnUNet_train` are copied to the 'model' directory within the predict repository.

 <img src="pictures/folders_train_predictV3.drawio.png" width="500"  />